mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Strephon managed it surprisingly well, exhibiting grace and aplomb at every turn.

-The first great challenge of Strephon’s reign was the Fourth Frontier War.
+The first great challenge of Strephon's reign was the Fourth Frontier War.
 The war, conducted entirely within the confines of the Spinward Marches, was over in a mere 16 months.
 The Imperium made modest territorial